john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

     First commit
 ```

 This is pretty verbose, but useful.
-First off, we finally see these strange commit IDs that Git uses.
-These are called [hash values]() and we won't talk much about _why_ they look so funny.
+First off, we can finally see these strange commit IDs that Git uses.
+These are called [hash values](https://en.wikipedia.org/wiki/Hash_function) and we won't talk much about _why_ they look so funny.
 All you really need to know is they are unique IDs for each commit.

 The rest of the information is what we have put into the commit: author name and email, the datetime the commit was made, and the commit message we wrote.

-If you want a quicker view of the commit history, you can use the flag `git commit --oneline`:
+For a quicker view of the commit history, you can use the flag `git commit --oneline`:

 ```shell
 $ git log --oneline